 Handel’s Messiah is one of the most popular choral pieces in western music.
 Yet few people know the extraordinary story of how this much-loved piece came to public attention or how it helped save the lives of tens of thousands of children.
-Historian Amanda Vickery and BBC Radio 3 presenter Tom Service present this one-hour drama documentary which re-creates the first performance of Messiah at London’s Foundling Hospital in 1750.
+Historian Amanda Vickery and BBC Radio 3 presenter Tom Service present this award-winning one-hour drama documentary which re-creates the first performance of Messiah at London’s Foundling Hospital in 1750.
+Broadcast on BBC Two.

 Narrated by the popular former Slade vocalist Noddy Holder, this documentary takes a warm-hearted look at those Christmas fanatics whose lives are fairly traditional for the most of the year but change dramatically in the run-up to the festive season.
 Eschewing the typical procedure of rooting around the loft for an ageing box of decorations, our Christmas-obsessed characters plan their displays months in advance.
 For them, putting up the lights also involves a head for heights, questionable DIY wiring and an unshakable resolve.
 Channel 5.